allisonchihak/gitbook-commander-guide/about-commander/customer-communication.md

 ## Profile creation

+More information coming soon!
+In the mean time, check out our article about [customer profiles](../profiles/customer-profile/).

 ## Profile import creation

 As reservations in the past, often from other systems, are uploaded into Mews, user profiles are created based on the e-mail addresses and customer details that are provided in the Import file.
 As these customer profiles are created, users will receive an automatically generated e-mail to inform them that their information was used to create a customer profile that is safely stored in Mews and available in case they would like to request deletion or update any information.

 ## Password reset

+Article in progress!
+You can find more information about passwords in our [user profiles](../mews-dashboard/dashboard-header/user-profiles.md) and [employee profile](../profiles/employee-profile.md) articles.

 ## Magic link

+Article in progress.
+More information coming soon!

 ## Deletion request

+Article in progress.
+More information coming soon!

 ## Quotation